huaminghuangtw/Evergreen-Notes/Permanent-Notes/cultivate-a-strong-bias-towards-action.md

 [^1]: _“The professional learns to recognize envy-driven criticism and to take it for what it is: the supreme compliment.
 The critic hates most that which he would have done himself if he had had the guts.” ― Steven Pressfield, [The War of Art](https://www.goodreads.com/work/quotes/722104)_
 [^2]: _“The artist cannot look to others to validate his efforts or his calling.
 If you don’t believe me, ask Van Gogh, who produced masterpiece after masterpiece and never found a buyer in his whole life.” ― Steven Pressfield, [The War of Art](https://www.goodreads.com/work/quotes/722104)_
+[^3]: Remember: Talk does not cook rice. (別光說不練。) You are what you do, not what you say you’ll do.
+You can’t build a reputation on what you’re going to do.